Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Monte Carlo Simulations

+Table \ref{tab.manygoods.rej} shows the rejection frequencies in 500 simulation repetitions.
+At the true value, the rejection frequencies are close to the nominal level $0.1$.
+Under the false hypothesis, the rejection frequencies increase with the sample size and are close to or equal to 1 when $n$ reaches 1,000.

-We set the number of goods $K$ equal to $10,50$ or $100$.
-Parameters $\theta_{k}$s are $K$ equally spaced numbers between $0.1$ and $0.9$.
-For each good $k$, $P_{k}$, $W_{k}$ and $Y_{k}$ are generated by the same model as in Section \ref{sec.MC.3}.
-The confidence sets are computed by grid search as before.
-For the bounds on the welfare loss, we only consider constraint ii) in Section \ref{sec.MC.3}.
-We make one draw for the hypothetical price change $\bm{\Delta}$ and consumption level $\bm{Y}^{*}$ from $\text{Unif}[0.1,1.1]$ and $\text{Unif}[0.2,1.2]$, respectively; for each $K$, they stay the same across all simulation replications and all sample sizes.
-We compute the upper and lower bounds on the welfare loss by substituting the upper and lower bounds of the confidence intervals of the $\theta_{k}$s, respectively.
+Next, we compute the $(1-\alpha)$ confidence sets by \eqref{eq.CSonly}, treating $Z_{k}=P_{k}$ and using grid search as before.
+For the bounds on the standardized welfare loss, we only consider constraint ii) in Section \ref{sec.MC.3}.
+We draw the hypothetical price change $\bm{\Delta}$ and consumption level $\bm{y}^{0}$ from $\text{Unif}[0.1,1.1]$ and $\text{Unif}[0.2,1.2]$ once, respectively; for each $K$, they stay the same across all simulation replications and all sample sizes.
+We compute the upper and lower bounds on the standardized welfare loss by substituting the upper and lower bounds of the confidence intervals of the $\theta_{k}$s, respectively.

-Table \ref{tab.manygoods} presents the results averaged across 50 simulation replications.
+Table \ref{tab.manygoods} presents the results averaged over 500 simulation replications.
 Numbers in columns ``Length'' are the average length of the $K$ confidence intervals.
-It is evident that the confidence intervals shrink as the sample size increases for all $K$.
-It is worth mentioning that although the nominal coverage probability is only 0.9, the actual coverage is equal to 1 for all $K$ in our simulation study.
-Columns ``Welfare'' demonstrate the upper and lower bounds on the welfare loss.
-The true loss for different $K$s are shown as the numbers in parentheses.
+The confidence intervals shrink as the sample size increases for all $K$.
+Columns ``Welfare'' demonstrate the upper and lower bounds on the standardized welfare loss, the true values of which are shown as the numbers in parentheses.
 The bounds are tight even when the number of goods reaches 100 while the sample size is only 200.
+Columns ``Coverage'' are frequencies that these bounds cover the true standardized welfare loss, which are always 1 across all setups.

-Table \ref{tab.manygoods} also demonstrates the computation time (in seconds) for confidence intervals\footnote{The average computation time for the welfare loss bound is always below $10^{-4}$ seconds and thus suppressed.
-Note that the objective function \eqref{eq.CS} does not depend on data, so sample size does not affect computation.} under various combinations of $n$ and $K$.
-By simple calculation, one can see that the computation time is linear in $K$ for each $n$.
+Table \ref{tab.manygoods} also demonstrates the computation time (in seconds) for confidence intervals\footnote{The average computation time for the standardized welfare loss bound is always below $10^{-4}$ seconds and thus suppressed.
+Note that the objective function \eqref{eq.objst} does not depend on data, so sample size does not affect computation.} under various combinations of $n$ and $K$.
+By simple calculation, one can see that the computation time is approximately linear in $K$ for each $n$.
 This is expected because we calculate the confidence set for each good independently.
 As an implication, parallel computation is feasible to keep the computation time constant across $K$, and thus the problem is scalable.